jinx420/isThisWebsiteOnline/README.md

 4. **Empty History After Updating to v0.2.8 or Newer:** After updating to version v0.2.8 or newer, the history may appear empty.
 This is because the program now saves the full history in the `options.json` file instead of the previous `fullHistory.json` file.
 You can safely delete the old `fullHistory.json` file as it is no longer used.

 5. **Unable to Open Options Menu:** If you are unable to open the options menu, it is likely due to having an outdated `options.json` file.
 The program checks for enabled options when opening the menu, and if a new option does not exist in the old `options.json`, the program cannot proceed.
 Deleting the old `options.json` file fixes the issue, but the easiest way to fix this is to use the new button to regenerate your `options.json`.
-But please note that it will reset all your options.
-Currently, there is only a small amount of options, so this is not a significant concern.
+Please note that it will reset all your options.
+Currently, there is only a small number of options, so this is not a significant concern.

 6. **Settings Not Saved in v0.2.9:** In version v0.2.9 (and possibly older versions), a bug prevented settings from being saved due to an update in the status text.
 This issue has been resolved in version v0.3.0 or newer.